 The hole-punch revolution continues, with Honor following-up its first-of-the-kind with an all-new flagship for 2019, the Honor 20 Pro.
-We've been using one for a week to see how this won't-break-the-bank handset fares.
+We've been using one for some time to see how this won't-break-the-bank handset fares.

 Honor 20 Pro vs Honor 20